Avengers vs. X-Men: Avengers Academy

 The Avengers bring the mutant children left behind by the X-Men after the battle on Utopia to the Avengers Academy to keep them from interfering in the war.
 Hercules organizes a sports competition between the Academy students and the mutants to ease tensions between the groups, but after a while the mutants choose to exclude themselves.
 Meanwhile, Sebastian Shaw breaks out of his holding cell and goes on a rampage.
-Hercules, Tigra and Madison Jeffries try to stop him, but are quickly defeated.
+Hercules, Tigra, and Madison Jeffries try to stop him, but are quickly defeated.
 Elsewhere, X-23 tries to decide whether she should join with her former friends from Utopia or her current friends at the Avengers Academy.
-After talking to Finesse, she witnesses the young mutants from Utopia, now joined by Ricochet, Wiz Kid and Hollow, confronting the Academy students.
+After talking to Finesse, she witnesses the young mutants from Utopia confronting the Academy students.
 When Juston Seyfert and his Sentinel try to stop the young mutants, X-23 attacks the Sentinel and forces it to retreat, deciding that the young mutants should not be deprived of their free will to leave the Academy if they want to.
 Shortly after this, Shaw appears to the teenagers.
 Before a battle between both parties can become serious, X-23 and Finesse warn their friends that Shaw's body language indicates he does not mean to hurt anyone, but wants to help the mutant children escape.
 After both sides agree that the mutant children should not be confined against their will, Tigra suggests to fake a battle in order to justify their escape in front of the cameras at the Academy.
 After the fake battle, Surge and Dust invite X-23 to join them, but she declines.
 The young mutants leave, but Loa decides to stay at the Academy.

-After the Phoenix Five return to Earth and start to reform the world, X-23 feels that Seyfert's Sentinel should be destroyed, as it still has the directive to exterminate mutants, but he argues that this directive is not its primary one, and that it learned to overcome it.
+After the Phoenix Five return to Earth and start to reform the world, X-23 feels that Juston's Sentinel should be destroyed, as it still has the directive to exterminate mutants, but he argues that this directive is not its primary one, and that it learned to overcome it.
 As Emma Frost destroys Sentinels all over the world, she eventually arrives at the Academy and demands to either destroy the Sentinel or have its programming erased.
 Juston refuses, arguing that it would be like erasing the individual that his Sentinel has become; Giant-Man, X-23 and the other students decide that he is right and attack Emma.
 As the Academy staff and students fight Emma Frost, both sides discuss the ethics in her attempt to destroy Juston's Sentinel.
-Finesse asks for Quicksilver's help, but he refuses, stating that Sentinels only exist as mutant-killing machines; nevertheless, instants after Emma destroys Juston's Sentinel, Quicksilver replaces its central processing core with the one from another robot, thus saving the Sentinel's "life" and memories.
+Finesse asks for Quicksilver's help, but he refuses, stating that Sentinels only exist as mutant-killing machines.
+After Emma destroys Juston's Sentinel, Quicksilver replaces its central processing core with the one from another robot, thus saving the Sentinel's "life" and memories.
 After Emma leaves the Academy, Giant-Man and Tigra announce that the Academy will be closed, to keep the students away from the war between Avengers and X-Men.